andy770921/react-ts-boilerplate/README.md

 };
 ```

-8. modify the script of package.json
+8. Modify the script in `package.json`

 ```js
   "scripts": {